christiangarcia0311/data-exploration-analysis/README.md

     """
     Parameters:
-    - sample_data (str): the name of dataset being created.
+    - sample_data (dict): the name of dataset being created.
-    - n_instance (str): specify the number of instance to be used.
+    - n_instance (int): specify the number of instance to be used.

     Returns:
     - DataFrame: dataset detailed value.